Federal agents, prosecutors going after machine-gun conversion devices in Tennessee

 While federal prosecutors and law enforcement don't make laws and only enforce them, they do “track carefully developments in state law and federal law concerning firearms,” Ritz said.

-“Sometimes those developments make it harder to us to keep the public safe,” Ritz said.
-“But, what I will say is, as long as federal prosecutors have tools to tackle the gun violence problem, we will use those tools often and aggressively.”
+“Sometimes those developments make it harder for us to keep the public safe,” Ritz said.
+“But what I will say is, as long as federal prosecutors have tools to tackle the gun violence problem, we will use those tools often and aggressively.”